 Aside from providing extra time to practice and refine neglected skills, sharing the experience of sacrificing sleep for practice also brings the players closer.

-“Not many people are willing to wake up every week, two days a week, at four thirty or five, to get into a cold pool at five thirty,” Leclerc said.
-“We usually get ninety to 100 percent to show up, so i think it does show that our team is mentally strong and is mentally willing to work.”
+“Not many people are willing to wake up every week, two days a week, at 4:30 or 5, to get into a cold pool at 5:30,” Leclerc said.
+“We usually get 90 to 100 percent to show up, so I think it does show that our team is mentally strong and is mentally willing to work.”

 The practices, however, can also have their drawbacks, though the players said that they’d learned to adjust their schedules to prepare for morning training.